 When is ARM a good choice?

-• Plan to sell home before the initial period expiration – If you plan to sell the home before the initial period is over, a Hybrid ARM is virtually a fixed-rate mortgage with a lower rate than the conventional 30-year fixed.
+• Plan to sell home before the initial period expiration – If you plan to sell the home before the initial period is over, a Hybrid ARM is virtually a fixed-rate mortgage with a lower rate than the conventional fixed rate mortgage.

 • High-Income individuals – For those that have a substantially high income and think they can pay off the loan before the initial period expires, ARM might be a better choice.
 Since they expect to pay off the loan sooner, they’ll never have to deal with the risk of increased rates later and pay a lower rate.

 • Reduction in other debt – If people getting a mortgage have other debt because of which affording a higher mortgage payment is difficult in the beginning, then they can go with an ARM to keep payments lower and then refinance when the other debt is paid off.

 • Future Income Increase – If one expects his or her income to rise substantially in the future, Hybrid ARM is not a bad idea.
 So even if rates go up, there is some level of assurance of being able to make the higher future payments.

 • Strong expectation of future decrease in rates – If one has strong reasons to believe that rates in the future will go down, an ARM might be a reasonable choice.

 There are several things you have to keep in mind.
 With an ARM: